Vernio/TurboQuize-Policy/README.md

 **Introduction**

-These Terms and Conditions ("Terms") govern your use of our Mobile Quiz App ("App").
+These Terms and Conditions ("Terms") govern your use of our TurboQuiz App ("App").
 By using the App, you agree to these Terms.

 **Ownership and License**

 The App is owned and operated by Vernio Pawel Wernio.
-The App and its entire contents, features, and functionality (including but not limited to all information, software, text, displays, images, video, and audio) are owned by Vernio Pawel Wernio, its licensors, or other providers of such material and are protected by United States and international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
+The App and its entire contents, features, and functionality (including but not limited to all information, software, text, displays, images, video, and audio) are owned by Vernio Pawel Wernio, its licensors, or other providers of such material and are protected by Polish and international copyright, trademark, patent, trade secret, and other intellectual property or proprietary rights laws.
 Vernio Pawel Wernio grants you a limited, revocable, non-exclusive, non-transferable license to use the App for your personal use in accordance with these Terms.

 **User Conduct**